Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 It would have drastically widened the scope and it wouldn't ahve been able to be made in the time that it was.

+## Requirements

+Your Premiere Pro has to at least support Adobe CEP plugins.

+Tested with:

+- Premiere pro 14.7 (CC 2020)
+- Premiere Pro 14.5 (CC 2020)

 ## Options